mipalgu/swift-modelling/Sources/SwiftModelling/SwiftModelling.docc/swift-mtl.md

 ## Overview

 The `swift-mtl` command-line tool executes MTL (Model-to-Text Language) templates to generate code and other text artefacts from models.
-It provides a complete implementation of the Acceleo template language with support for file generation, template inheritance, query expressions, and protected regions.
+It provides a complete implementation of the OMG MOFM2T (MOF Model-to-Text Transformation) standard with support for file generation, template inheritance, query expressions, and protected regions.

 ## Commands